tkurbad/68040-to-68060/README.md

   - use 0603 4.7k resistor networks instead of 0805 resistors to
     clean up the space and have fewer parts to solder
   - move all three diodes in line for easier soldering
+  - **widen all socket pin holes from 1.4 mm to 1.5 mm to allow inserting single socket pins further down to gain some length for better contact**
+  - **for the upper PCB, swap the GND and 3.3V layers to have the GND layer on top**
+  - **use 0805 sized capacitors**
+  - **substitute the THT voltage regulator by its SMD variant**
+  - **remove some unnecessary vias, do some rerouting, don't use insanely wide traces**
+  - **write out all contributors to the silk screen**

 ## Assembly